-GOING TO THE GYM is like being a referee.
-You’re at your best when no one notices you.
-Better to just blend in and get your work done.
+Going to the gym is like being a referee — you’re at your best when no one notices you.
+Just blend in and get your work done.

 Forget your towel: It ain’t just to wipe your brow, bro.
 You sweat, everyone sweats.
 Some more than others.
 That’s fine.
 It’s when you sweat all over, say, the flat bench and just get up and walk off that makes you a tool.
-But even worse is the guy who just doesn’t have a towel and lazily wipes the sweat with his hand or something.
-At least the guy who just walked off … maybe he simply forgot to wipe that one time.
+But even worse is the guy who just doesn’t have a towel and lazily wipes the sweat with his hand.
+At least the guy who just walked off maybe simply forgot to wipe that one time.
 The guy who doesn’t have a towel and does a half-assed cleanup job?
-He’s displayed that he knows better (the half-assed wipe).
-Sure, sometimes you forget your towel, but most gyms have paper towel dispensers (and sanitation spray) all over the place.
-Use ‘em.
+He obviously knows better.
+Sure, sometimes you forget your towel.
+Maybe someday you’ll forget your shoes too?
+Just don’t.

-(For an advanced level, it’s quite common in many gyms to leave 135 pounds (two 45-pound plates, one on each side) on a bar at a flat bench.
+For an advanced level, it’s quite common in many gyms to leave 135 pounds (two 45-pound plates, one on each side) on a bar at a flat bench.
 For many typical gym-goers, that’s their warmup weight.
-It’s up to you whether you go to a gym that has members that prefer to just walk up to a bench with 135 pre-loaded.
-But if there are four benches in the area, and three of them already have bars with 135 pounds, go ahead and be the “bigger man” and clear your bar completely.)
+It’s up to you to figure out whether you go to a gym that has members that prefer to just walk up to a bench with 135 pre-loaded.
+But if there are four benches in the area, and three of them already have bars with 135 pounds, go ahead and be the “bigger man” and clear your bar completely.

-(Advanced level No. 2.
-Sometimes you’ll be working out, and there’s a person waiting in the wings to use the equipment after you.
+Additionally, sometimes you’ll be working out and there’s a person waiting in the wings to use the equipment after you.
 First off, you could easily offer to let him work in.
-Secondly, he might ask you to, for example, leave 225 pounds or something on the bar.
-In that case, it’s fine to leave the weight.)
+But maybe you’re just wrapping up.
+Go ahead and ask them how much weight they’re starting with.

 Talk too much: Of course there needs to be rest time between most sets.
-But there doesn’t need to be enough time for you to tell the guy next to you everything that happened on Lost the night before.
+But there doesn’t need to be enough time for you to tell the guy next to you everything that happened on Game of Thrones the night before.
 Also, don’t use the gym for Happy Hour.
 There are bars for that.
 Working out with a buddy, chatting all the while is fine.
-But you don’t need to catch up with everything that’s gone on since high school.
-Also, unless your name is Ari Gold and you’re taking a call from Vinny Chase (and really, not even then), leave your mobile phone alone.
+But you don’t need to catch up with everything that’s gone on since college.
+Also, leave your phone alone.
 Do you really think you’re that important that you must take a phone call at the gym?
 Do you answer the phone while you’re at the movies, too?
-It’s worth noting that there may be instances when there’s something going in that’s important enough to take a phone call no matter what you’re doing — your wife’s expecting, you have a loved one in the hospital, you’re waiting for that massive job offer.
+Of course there may be instances when there’s something going on that’s important enough to take a phone call no matter what you’re doing — your wife’s expecting, you have a loved one in the hospital, you’re waiting for that massive job offer.
 If that’s the case, take the call, but quickly leave the workout area and don’t return until you’re done talking.

 Linger longer: There’s nothing better than that feeling you get when you’ve finished a great workout.
-But you don’t need to share it with those still lifting.
+But you don’t need to share it with those still still trying to get theirs.
 If you’re done, leave the workout area.
 It’s not that hard.
 Besides, locker rooms (or better, your living room) is where the wind-down process should take place.
 Too often, the gym tool lingers to tell others how great a workout he’s had.
 Is this really necessary?
 No, it isn’t.

 Speed date: The only thing worse that lingering around other guys to chat is lingering around the ladies.
 Ah, the gym date-seeker.
 Sure, it is possible to flirt at the gym, and sometimes even called for.
 But usually, women in the gym just want to be left alone.
 If there’s a women you really, really, really want to talk to.
 Just try to sync up the end of your workouts.
-As she’s leaving the floor, ask her if she wants a smoothie, on you … and that’s on you, as in you pay for it.
-Not on you as in you want her to lick it off.
-Damn, man, buy her dinner first!
+As she’s leaving the floor, then you’re free to ask her if she wants a smoothie.

-Spot me: Having a spotter is a great way to practice safety at the gym.
+Spot me, always: Having a spotter is a great way to practice safety at the gym.
 But you need to know when you need a spotter.
 There will undoubtedly be a time when someone asks you to spot them, and you’ll stand there and watch the guy bang out 10 reps, never breaking momentum.
-Quite irritating.
+It’s as irritating as it is a waste of time.
 If you’ve been going to the gym for any longer than a few weeks, you should know when you need a spotter and when you don’t.
 If you’re in a set where you think you might just need a spotter for a ninth or 10th rep, let the guy spotting you know that.
 At least then he’ll know you’re going for an ambitious number of reps and not just wasting his time.